 A diadem (also called a tiara) that bestows wisdom on the wearer.
 It is etched with the words, Wit beyond measure is man's greatest treasure (DH29, DH31).
 It is destroyed by the Fiendfyre conjured by Vincent Crabbe.

 A gigantic snake kept by Voldemort's side.
 Voldemort often used Nagini to kill people.
 Nagini is different from the other Horcruxes because she was not hidden away.
 Nagini was killed by Neville Longbottom with the Sword of Gryffindor (DH36).

 - Harry Potter

-Harry was inadvertently made into a Horcrux on the night that Voldemort killed his parents.
+Harry was inadvertently made into something like a Horcrux on the night that Voldemort killed his parents.
 When the Killing Curse rebounded on Voldemort, his remaining soul split apart, and one fragment attached itself to Harry (DH33).
-Voldemort destroyed this Horcrux himself without realizing it when he attempted to kill Harry in the forest (DH36).
+Voldemort destroyed this pseudo-Horcrux himself without realizing it when he attempted to kill Harry in the forest (DH36).

 The word was created by Rowling.
 The word Horcrux is always capitalised in canon.

 But you know wizards would've been looking for ways to do exactly what Voldemort did for years, and some of the ways they would've tried would've killed them, so I imagine it... well, there's huge parallels.
 Splitting the atom would be a very good parallel in our world.
 Something that people imagined might be able to be done, but couldn't quite bring it off, and then... and then people started doing it with sometimes catastrophic effects.
 So that's how I see the Horcrux ...
 I would imagine that other people other people are going to have tried.
 I think it would be naive not to think that people have been trying for a long time, and thought they succeeded and hadn't, or else, or else you know maim themselves or kill themselves in the attempt.
 It's such a dangerous thing to do.